vkhazin/blocking.wtf-outbound/README.md

 * No more: "Sorry this service is not available outside of Antarctica!"
 * Pay least amount of money for the service - $5/month or less

-# How is it different from commercial Vpn Services? #
+# How is it different from commercial Vpn Services #
 * Commercial Services are well known and hence are easy blocked
 * Commercial Services carry detectable patterns, e.g. volume of traffic from a single/few ips
 * Involved parties can implement automated detection and blocking processes